fish-shell/fish-shell/README.md

 fish can be built using autotools or Xcode. autoconf 2.60 or later is required.

+fish depends on a curses implementation, such as ncurses.
+The headers and libraries are required for building.

 fish requires gettext for translation support.

+Building the documentation requires Doxygen 1.5 or newer.

 ### Autotools Build